s-t-e-v/phpforum/README.md

 <!-- Mention any planned improvements or features you'd like to add in the future. -->

-- add pagination for topics display and messages as well
+- adding a pages interface for topics display and messages as well
 - Refactor the project with symphony or laravel

 ## Feedback and Impact